In the annals of Pennsylvania collegiate

 O: Don't worry, we know all about QB struggles.
 Our guy has more INTs (12) and has taken more than double that number of sacks (35)... but I digress.
 On to coaching!

-J: Temple ’s ties to the Penn State program
+J: Temple ’s ties to the Penn State Temple to

 make a hire, it makes sense to try to grab some coaches from programs already